 a Research Scholar at Michigan State University.
 Here she researched novel polymeric nanoparticles as smart contrast agents for MRI, with a focus on theranostic agents for cancer therapy and stem cell tracking.
 Upon completing 2 years at Michigan State, Laura presented her research at ISMRM 2017 Honolulu, receiving the Summa cum Laude merit award for her work.

-Now in Seattle, Washington, Laura writes for the Association of Women in Science (AWIS) Washington Wire, and serves on the programs committee of both AWIS and Women In Bio (WIB).
+Now in Seattle, Washington, Laura is a Project Manager at Spacelabs Healthcare, writes for the Association of Women in Science (AWIS) Washington Wire, and is the Vice-Chair of Programs for Women in Bio (WIB), Seattle.